ellemcfarlane/Text2EMotionDiffuse/README.md

 Go to [text2motion/DTU_readme.md](text2motion/dtu_README.md) for installation instructions

 ## Demo
-to experience the demo of the model, check the notebook [text2motion/demo.ipynb](text2motion/demo.ipynb).
-The notebook will guide you through the process of generating a motion from a text prompt. the same code is also available as a python script [text2motion/demo.py](text2motion/demo.py).\
+To demo the model, see the Hugging Face [space](https://huggingface.co/spaces/ellemac/Text2EMotionDiffuse?logs=container) or checkout the notebook [text2motion/demo.ipynb](text2motion/demo.ipynb).
+The notebook will guide you through the process of generating a motion from a text prompt.
+The same code is also available as a python script [text2motion/demo.py](text2motion/demo.py).\
 **Note:** To visualize the output, the `make gen` command must be run from the `text2motion` directory.

 ## Acknowledgements